 - Step 2: Fill a medium saucepan with water and bring to a boil.
 Add the lemon peels and boil for 5 minutes.
 Strain and repeat this process 2 more times, boiling a fresh pot of water each time.
 (This will remove the bitterness.)
 Drain peels thoroughly and set aside.

 - Step 3: Place the sugar, water and lemon juice in a medium saucepan and bring to a boil.
 Add the lemon peels, reduce heat to medium-low and slow-simmer for about 1 hour until the peels are translucent.
 Strain the peels and place them on a cooling rack, spreading them so they are not touching.
 Let stand 12 to 24 hours to air-dry.
+Alternatively, place in a food dehydrator and dry the peels for 2 to 3 hours at 135ºF (57°C).
 To coat the peels, place the sugar on a plate.
 Roll each peel in the sugar, pressing the sugar into each slice with the tips of your fingers.
-Store in an airtight container at room temperature (preferably below 70ºF (21°C)) for up to one month.
+Store in an airtight container at room temperature (preferably below 70ºF (21°C)) for up to three months.

 - If Meyer lemons are not available, you can make this recipe with regular lemons – but they must be fresh, with a firm skin, and as fragrant as you can get them.
 Since regular lemons are more acidic than Meyer lemons, use 1 1/4 cups of water and only 1/4 cup of lemon juice to candy the peels.